Mastodon

 What are the Dogs of the Dow?

 The Dogs of the Dow is a mechanical investing strategy: at the start of each year, buy the 10 highest-yielding stocks in the Dow Jones Industrial Average in equal amounts, hold for 12 months, and rebalance.
 Popularised by Michael O'Higgins in his 1991 book Beating the Dow, the strategy uses dividend yield as a proxy for temporarily out-of-favour blue chips.
-The premise is that unloved Dow stocks tend to mean-revert as temporary headwinds fade.
+The 2026 Dogs range from Verizon (6.78% yield at selection) down to Johnson & Johnson (2.51%).

 Has the Dogs of the Dow strategy beaten the market?